Core muscles are partly responsible for nearly every kind of movement

 “Core exercises to keep your core muscles functioning well are incredibly important for folks who are seniors,” said Martin.

-Strengthening your core is one of the best things you can do for your health as you age.
+Strengthening your core is one of the best things you can do for your health as you age, and one of te central parts of physical rehabilitation when back injuries occur.
 Core exercises not only help to ease pain, they improve your balance and increase your flexibility, which will help you maintain your independence.

 What core exercises strengthen our core?
 Can we do them at home?